Meet The Residents Of A Norwegian Island Who Want To Kill Time — Literally

 Unburdened by darkness, Sommaroy has adapted to create new social conventions.

 "Now, we make signs for every house in the village," Hveding says.
-"Whenever you put out the sign, all people who see the sign can knock on your door and say, 'I see the sign, I know that we are most welcome,' and that is the way of living, and we love it."
+"Whenever you put out the sign, all people who see the sign can knock on your door and say, 'I see the sign.
+I know that we are most welcome.'
+And that is the way of living, and we love it."

 Because Sommaroy spends November to January in darkness, residents sleep less in the summer and want to spend their newfound daylight time accordingly.

-"We want to spend more time just being alive," Hveding on behalf of the island's residents.
+"We want to spend more time just being alive," said Hveding on behalf of the island's residents.

 Still, Hveding acknowledges that Sommaroy's situation is unique.

-"Here, you don't need to tell the kids to come in before it gets dark because if you do that you will not see them before August," Hveding says.
+"Here, you don't need to tell the kids to come in before it gets dark, because if you do that, you will not see them before August," Hveding says.
 "That is a funny way of living."

 NPR's Peter Breslow and Barbara Campbell produced and edited this story for broadcast.

-Note: An earlier version of this story mistakenly said that during the 69 days following the summer solstice, from May 18 to July 26, darkness never falls across the sky in Sommaroy.
-Actually, that time period leads up to and follows the summer solstice and is 70 days.